 There are some theme ideas to consider:

-Think all the grazing table food favourites, surrounded by a selection of fresh flowers, greenery and candles in jars.
+- You can display your favorite foods surrounded by a selection of fresh flowers, greenery, and candles in jars.
 A gorgeous snack wonderland.

-Sweet treats- Turn your dessert table into a garzing style, sweet treat grazing table.
-Pastries, cupcakes and slices, stacked beside glass jars filled with treats.
+- Turn your dessert table into a grazing style, sweet treat table.
+Put Pastries, cupcakes, and slices, stacked beside glass jars filled with treats.

 2. Have ample props and crockery

-Always consider to using neutral coloured plates, bowls, serving trays, platters and boards, which will work well for any theme.
+Always consider using neutral-colored plates, bowls, serving trays, platters, and boards, which will work well for any theme.

-Decorative serving platters, you can use cake stands, tiered stands and cake domes to add height to your grazing table.
-Decorative serving platters, you can use cake stands, tiered stands and cake domes to add height to your grazing table.
-Always fill the empty space by adding more fruits and vegetables and split them up around the board for prettier presentation.
+You can use cake stands, tiered stands, and cake domes to add height to your grazing table.
+Always fill the empty space by adding more fruits and vegetables and split them up around the board for a prettier presentation.

-Always choose seasonal, fresh flowers, fruits and vegetables and also ensure that your grazing table has a balance of colours.
-Along with seasonal fruits and vegetables use artisan cheese wheels, basket of assorted bread rolls and veggies.
-Aslo, make it good enough to eat!.
+Always choose seasonal, fresh flowers, fruits, and vegetables and also ensure that your grazing table has a balance of colors.
+Along with seasonal fruits and vegetables, use artisan cheese wheels, baskets of assorted bread rolls, and veggies.
+Also, make it good enough to eat!